renatoathaydes/keepup/README.md

 There must also be a mechanism for Keepup to know if there is a newer release.
 This is usually a HTTP endpoint which provides the latest version, but can be anything, even a local file.

-> Keepup has the optional [keepup-github](keepup-github) module to get releases using the GitHub Releases API.
+> Keepup has the optional [keepup-github](keepup-github) module to get releases using the GitHub Releases API v3,
+> and the [keepup-bintray](keepup-bintray) module if you prefer to use Bintray.
+A fully configured Bintray-distributed
+> example app is used for testing this module, check it out in the [bintray-tests](keepup-tests/bintray-tests) project.

 ## Features